barryclark/jekyll-now/_posts/2018-03-10-Raspberry-Pi-Based-Music-Server.md

 ---
 layout: post
-title: Raspberry Pi Music Player
+title: Raspberry Pi Hi-Fi
 categories: blog
 comments: true
 published: false
 ---

-# Using as Raspberry Pi as a Music Server
+# Raspberry Pi Hi-Fi

 **The Problem**
 I have a reasonably large collection of music files (about 80GB), which I keep on my laptop hard drive.
 I love the convenience of storing/playing music as files, and have been progressively ripping and mothballing my CD/Vinyl/Cassette collection over the years.

-However, I am still quite old school in that I like to listen to my music through my 20 year old separates hifi system.
+However, I am still quite old school in that I like to listen to my music through my 20 year old separates hi-fi system.
 Now, for all other music media formats, there has always been a readily available generic solution for the hifi separates system:

 * Vinyl = record player/turntable
 * Cassette = cassette deck